-Join Alan Simon for an in-depth discussion in this video Program risks, part of The Modern Enterprise Data Environment.
+Join Alan Simon for an in-depth discussion in this video Program risks, part of Big Data Foundations: Building Architecture and Teams.

 - Enterprise data initiatives are filled with plenty of risks.
 Before looking at how to mitigate and manage those risks, we should first understand why it is that these efforts are so prone to risks.
 For one thing, you're shaking up the status quo and many people by nature are resistant to change in their day to day business life even when that change comes with a promise of a better way of doing things.
 Next, the very nature of enterprise data management requires crossing organizational boundaries.
 If your company has traditionally be very silo driven with very few systems being truly enterprise wide in nature, you're venturing into new territory.

 And just because the benefits of managing data at an enterprise level might be obvious to you and the program executives, sponsors and stake holders, not everyone may share that perspective.
 Almost certainly your enterprise data program brings with it and entirely new generation of technology.
 Take big data for example.
 For all the promise big data and driving a new generation of analytics and data driven insights and actions, you'll likely encounter those who strongly believe that the traditional data warehouses and data marts build on relational databases are perfectly adequate and shouldn't either be supplanted by or required to coexist with your new big data environments.

 Since enterprise data will be aligned with key business initiatives such as supply chain optimization and strategic sourcing or a new ERP implementation, your organization will inevitably be undergoing significant changes and processes on both the business and I.T. side.
 Even behind resistance to change or the incorporation of new technology it's always possible the new processes might need some shaking out to get them as correct and efficient as possible especially as your employees are required to change some or even much of what they do on a daily basis.